-Below are the answers to two common questions business owners and managers ask about Document Management.
+Below are the answers to two common questions business owners and managers ask about Manage Documents.
 Read on to find out if they help answer the questions that are on your mind as well.

 1. Can Our Company Afford Document Management Services?

-Perhaps a better question is this: Can you afford not to partner with a Document Management Services provider?
+Perhaps a better question is this: Can you afford not to partner with a Manage Documents Services provider?

 Increasing your productivity is a proven method for increasing revenues and profits.
 Document management allows you to reclaim the time your staff is currently spending to create, store, and retrieve paper documents.
 Consider these statistics from The Paperless Project: